wp-plugins/media-library-assistant/readme.txt

 In this example, "attachment_tag" is the WordPress taxonomy name/slug for the taxonomy.
 If you're using "Att.
 Category", the slug would be "attachment_category".

+The default behavior of the simple taxonomy query will match any of the terms in the list.
+MLA enhances the simple taxonomy query form by providing an additional parameter, "tax_operator", which can be "IN", "NOT IN" or "AND".
+If you specify a "tax_operator", MLA will convert your query to the more powerful "tax_query" form, searching on the "slug" field and using the operator you specify.
+For example, a query for two terms in which <strong>both</strong> terms must match would be coded as:

+* `[mla_gallery attachment_category='separate-category,another-category' tax_operator=AND]`

 More complex queries can be specified by using "tax_query", e.g.:

 * `[mla_gallery tax_query="array(array('taxonomy' => 'attachment_tag','field' => 'slug','terms' => 'artisan'))"]`